-South Kensington is London’s museum capital, home to the Natural History Museum, Science Museum and Victoria and Albert Museum – not to mention the Royal Albert Hall and world-famous shops such as Harrods and Harvey Nichols.
+South Kensington is London’s museum capital – home to the Natural History Museum, the Science Museum and the Victoria and Albert Museum – not to mention the Royal Albert Hall and world-famous shops such as Harrods and Harvey Nichols.
 Here’s Culture Trip’s guide to the best hotels in South Kensington to suit all budgets.

-Often described as feminine, the rooms at Number 16 are filled with bright, bold and colourful prints and pleasantly clashing patterns, giving it a real sense of personality.
-With owner Kit Kemp doubling as an interior designer, each modern, English-style room has been given the personal touch, uniquely decorated with its own colour scheme, made all the more inviting by large French windows.
+The rooms at Number Sixteen are filled with bright, bold and colourful prints and pleasantly clashing patterns, giving it a real sense of personality.
+With owner Kit Kemp doubling as an interior designer, each modern, English-style room has been given the personal touch, uniquely decorated with its own colour scheme, made all the more inviting by large french windows.
 There’s also a lovely tree-filled patio for guests to enjoy in the summer months, and an airy conservatory for the winter.

 This opulent Art Deco-inspired hotel has a dramatic and theatrical air.
 The grand restaurant has a long marble bar, black panelling and gold-framed mirrors, making you feel like you’re in a golden age Hollywood movie – head down to plush late-night lounge Blakes Below for a nightcap.
 Rooms range from the understated to the opulent, and each signature double is utterly unique.
 Provence is a whimsical retreat in shades of lavender field, and the black-and-gold Gypsy room is covered in elaborate designs.

-A four-star boutique hotel without the extortionate price tag (the founder calls it ‘affordable luxury’), The Nadler is a great option for those wanting to save cash for South Kensington jaunts.
-Housed in a fresh, white stucco townhouse, The Nadler has eliminated ‘unnecessary extras’ from its 65 rooms, whilst retaining great facilities such as kitchenettes with Nespresso machine, a Brita-water-filtered tap, and free Wi-Fi, all complemented with plush furnishings and sleek design.
+A four-star boutique hotel without the extortionate price tag (the founder calls it “affordable luxury”), The Resident Kensington is a great option for those wanting to save cash for South Kensington jaunts.
+Housed in a fresh, white stucco townhouse, this hotel has eliminated “unnecessary extras” from its 65 rooms while retaining great facilities such as kitchenettes with a Nespresso machine, a BRITA water filter tap and free Wi-Fi, all complemented with plush furnishings and sleek design.
 If you’re stuck on where to explore, pick the brains of the 24-hour front-desk team who can recommend some of the city’s best-kept secrets, including unmissable restaurants such as CERU, a Middle Eastern gem just a 15-minute walk away.